google/zetasql/docs/user-defined-functions.md

 </table>

-Some ZetaSQL types have a direct mapping to JavaScript types, but others do not.
+Some ZetaSQL types have a direct mapping to JavaScript types, but others don't.

-For example, because JavaScript does not support a 64-bit integer type, `INT64` is unsupported as an input type for JavaScript UDFs.
+For example, because JavaScript doesn't support a 64-bit integer type, `INT64` is unsupported as an input type for JavaScript UDFs.
 Instead, use `DOUBLE` to represent integer values as a number, or `STRING` to represent integer values as a string.